NCATSTranslator/TranslatorTechnicalDocumentation/docs/includes/abbreviations.md

 *[ZSH]: The Z shell (Zsh) is a Unix shell that can be used as an interactive login shell, and as a command interpreter for shell scripting.
 *[BASH]: The Bourne-Again SHell (BASH) is a Unix shell that can be used as an interactive login shell, and as a command interpreter for shell scripting.
 *[OpenAPI]: OpenAPI, formerly known as Swagger, is a specification language for HTTP APIs that defines structure and syntax in a way that is not wedded to the programming language the API is created in.
-*[JS]: JavaScript
+*[SmartAPI]: SmartAPI: a standardized catalog of OpenAPI sites, with enhanced service metadata (https://smart-api.info/) *[JS]: JavaScript
 *[TS]: TypeScript
 *[CSS]: Cascading Style Sheets